 Changes to credit reporting and how they affect you

-From 5th March 2018 HSBC Australia will move to a more comprehensive credit reporting system.
-This will change the way HSBC collects, uses and discloses your Credit Information in relation to Consumer Credit Cards, Home Loan products and other credit facilities you have or apply for with us.
+From 5th March 2018 HSBC Australia moved to a more comprehensive credit reporting system.
+This changed the way HSBC collects, uses and discloses your credit information in relation to credit cards, home loan products and other credit facilities you have or apply for with us.

-Read on to find out how these changes will affect you.
+Read on to find out how these changes may affect you.

 Summary of the changes to credit reporting

-The credit reporting system allows HSBC and other licensed credit providers in Australia to share more information about your credit worthiness, including:
+The credit reporting system allows HSBC and other licensed credit providers in Australia to share more information about your credit worthiness:

-- The type of each consumer credit account you hold with us (such as Credit Cards and Home Loan accounts),
+- The type of each consumer credit account you hold with us (such as credit cards, personal and home loan accounts),

 - The date you opened and/or closed your accounts,